clesleycode/linear-algebra-with-python/Linear Algebra.md

 Linear Algebra is a branch of mathematics that lets you concisely describe coordinates and interactions of planes in higher dimensions and perform operations on them.

 Think of it as an extension of algebra into an arbitrary number of dimensions.
-Linear Algebra is about working on linear systems of equations (linear regression is an example: y = Ax).
-Rather than working with scalars, we start working with matrices and vectors (vectors are really just a special type of matrix).
+Linear Algebra is about working on linear systems of equations.
+Rather than working with scalars, we start working with matrices and vectors.
 Vectors are the core of linear algebra studies.

 ## 2.0 Vectors